comradewinnie/Prog2/SQLite/SQL-fundamentals.md

   ('Jenifere', 'Pottere', 3.2);
 ```

-## Delete values from table by 'doctorid'
+## Delete records from table by 'doctorid'
 ```SQL
 DELETE FROM Doctors WHERE doctorid > 4;
 ```